ti-oluwa/traffik/docs/configuration.md

 # Configuration

-Traffik's locking behavior can be tuned globally - either through environment variables (great for containers) or programmatically at startup.
+Traffik's locking behavior can be tuned globally.
+Either through environment variables (great for containers) or programmatically at startup.

 Most of these settings are about lock behavior, because locks are where the tradeoffs between accuracy, latency, and throughput live.
 The defaults are sensible for most applications, but understanding them lets you squeeze more performance out of Traffik when you need it.